11 Ways to Respond Effectively to Manipulative Apology Patterns

 Because both messages exist together, emotional clarity disappears.

-Social psychologist Aaron Lazare explained that apologies repair dignity when they include acknowledgment of wrongdoing.
-Without that acknowledgment, the apology becomes defensive2.
+Social psychologist Aaron Lazare explained that apologies repair dignity when they include acknowledgement of wrongdoing.
+Without that acknowledgement, the apology becomes defensive2.

 So the confusion you feel is not irrational.